On frequencies of parabolic Koenigs domains

 By the assumption on $\dom(\psi_\O)$, $\Omega_\frac\pi2$ is contained in the half-plane $b+\C_+$.
 Since $0\in \Omega,$ we have that $b<0$.
 Now, define the following vertical strip

 Define also

 Without loss of generality, we may assume that for all $t\geq t_0$, $F_t^-$ is contained in $\C\setminus(b+\C_+).$ Now, for all $t\geq t_0$, by the Maximum Principle, it follows that

 for all $t\geq t_0$.
-Since $F_t^-$ is the reflexion of $F_t^+$ with respect the imaginary axis, and $B_t$ is symmetric with respect it, we have that At this point, it is enough to apply Proposition \ref{LTecnico:banda vertical} to deduce the result.
+Since $F_t^-$ is the reflection of $F_t^+$ with respect to the imaginary axis, and $B_t$ is symmetric with respect to it, we have that At this point, it is enough to apply Proposition \ref{LTecnico:banda vertical} to deduce the result.

 It remains to prove the case $\dom(\psi_\O) = \R$.
 In order to perform a similar construction as the one carried out above, we need to symmetrize the rotated domain $\O_\frac\pi2$.
 First, observe that the function $\widetilde{\psi_\Omega}$ is the minimum of two upper semicontinuous functions, so it is also upper semicontinuous.
-Then, $\widetilde{\psi_\Omega}$ defines a parabolic Koenigs domain $\widetilde{\O}$, with Koenigs function $\widetilde{h}$, that is symmetric with respect the real axis and satisfies
+Then, $\widetilde{\psi_\Omega}$ defines a parabolic Koenigs domain $\widetilde{\O}$, with Koenigs function $\widetilde{h}$, that is symmetric with respect to the real axis and satisfies